rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/Crypto-Oligarchs.md

 ---
 title: Crypto Oligarchs
-layout: default
+excerpt: Most fledgling crypto currencies of any worth fall quickly into the financial Dynasty Trap ...
+hint: The block chain is a form of Distributed Ledger Technology that facilitates incorruptible transactions between disparate parties irrespective of what product or service the parties have decided to consummate.
+repo: Medcoin-Currency-Project
+ver_date: 11-24-19
-navigation_weight: 4
+navigation_weight: 8
+categories: page
 ---
 # Crypto Oligarchs

-"Most fledgling crypto currencies of any worth fall quickly into the financial **Dynasty Trap**." ~ Kevin Lawton
+> **Hint**. {{ page.hint }}

+More to come ...

+## Medcoin Gold

 {% include toc-medcoin-gold.md %}

-## Distributed Ledger Technology

-The block chain is a form of **Distributed Ledger Technology**, or DLT that facilitates incorruptible transactions between disparate parties irrespective of what product or service the parties have decided to consummate.

 ## Payment Processing